KiaFarhang/tcp-load-balancer/design.md

 (To keep things simple, we'll only allow per-second limits rather than customizing the timeframe used)

-Consumers of the library can find out whether a request is allowed using the `isRequestAllowed` function:
+Consumers of the library can find out whether a request is allowed using the `IsRequestAllowed` function:

 ```go
 func (rl *RateLimiter) IsRequestAllowed(ctx context.Context, clientId string) (bool, error)